-The design system is a set of open source design and front-end development resources for creating Section 508 compliant, responsive, and consistent websites.
-It builds on the U.S. Web Design Standards and extends it to support additional CSS and React components, utility classes, and a grid framework to allow teams to quickly prototype and build accessible, responsive, production-ready websites.
+The design system is a set of open-source design and front-end development resources for creating Section 508 compliant, responsive, and consistent websites.
+It builds on the U.S. Web Design System and extends it to support additional CSS and React components, utility classes, and a grid framework to allow teams to quickly prototype and build accessible, responsive, production-ready websites.

 The primary goals for the design system are to: